Pumpkin Mug Cake

 • 6-Ounce Ramekin: If you’re not using a microwave-safe mug, one of these ramekins come in handy.

-• Mini Whisks: these are perfect for mixing a small amount of ingredients in a confined space!
+• Mini Whisks: these are perfect for mixing a small amount of ingredients in a confined space.

-More Healthy Pumpkin Dessert Recipes:
+More Healthy Pumpkin Desserts

-If you try this healthy pumpkin mug cake, snap a pic and tag #dishingouthealth on Instagram so I can see your beautiful creations.
+If you try this healthy pumpkin mug cake, snap a pic and tag #dishingouthealth so I can see your beautiful creations.
 Also, follow along on Facebook and Pinterest for the latest recipe updates!
-I also really appreciate readers taking the time to leave a rating and review!

 5 from 2 votes